-Panama is one of the world’s most historical and beautiful travel destinations ever.
-Panama is fortunate to border both the Atlantic and Pacific Oceans.
-This geography provides them with non-stop sun and sand with over 1000 miles of beaches, and more than 1500 islands.
-Travel inland a bit and discover rainforests that are most the richest and most complex ecosystems on the planet.
-One of the most famous attractions in Panama is the Panama Canal.
-Watch and learn how to the Pacific and Atlantic are joined together by incredible ingenuity.
-Hike along the 10,000 foot extinct volcano and see the elusive Quetzal and discover seven different Indian tribes that thrive in Panama preserving their own ancestral customs and crafts.
+Boarding both the Atlantic and Pacific Oceans, Panama offers over 1,000 miles of beaches and more than 1,500 islands.
+Pamana’s most famous attraction is the world-renowned Panama Canal.
+Watch and learn how the Pacific and Atlantic are joined together by incredible ingenuity.
+Hike along the 10,000-foot extinct volcano, see the elusive Quetzal bird and discover seven different Indian tribes.

 Squeezed onto the Yucatan Peninsula south of Mexico and east of Guatemala.
 This small country, the size of Massachusetts, has much to offer its visitors.
 As host to the largest barrier reef in the Western Hemisphere (second largest in the world), Belize offers one of the most amazing snorkeling and scuba diving experiences ever.
 With incredible rainforests, historical Mayan Ruins, beautiful beaches, and adventure caves, Belize is a country small in size, but huge in excitement.